 mecwacare Park Hill

 mecwacare Park Hill in Mornington is a warm and welcoming aged care home in the heart of the Mornington Peninsula.
 Recently renovated with a Hamptons-style feel, residents can relax and enjoy tastefully furnished dining and lounge areas.
 A vibrant lifestyle and leisure program is designed with input from residents and based on the ideal of social inclusion.
-A broad range of centre-based activities include cooking classes, garden club, quiz afternoons, art therapy and much more.
+A broad range of centre-based activities includes cooking classes, garden club, quiz afternoons, art therapy, and much more.
 Residents also regularly enjoy outings to local restaurants and cafes, helping to maintain a strong sense of inclusion in the local community.

-If you are looking for respite care, permanent aged care or palliative care on the Mornington Peninsula, then mecwacare Park Hill is an excellent choice.
+If you are looking for respite care, permanent aged care, or palliative care on the Mornington Peninsula, then mecwacare Park Hill is an excellent choice.

-Registered Nurses rostered on every shift
+Registered nurses rostered on every shift

 Vibrant lifestyle programs

-Secure and protected environment
+A secure and protected environment

-Private dining rooms for special celbrations
+Private dining rooms for special celebrations

-Well established landscaped gardens
+Well-established landscaped gardens